gummikana/ColdWar_CardGame/rules.md

 2. Deploy workers
 3. Complete a project

 After this comes the discard phase.
-If you have more than 6 cards in your hand you have to discard cards from your hand until you have 6 cards.
+If you have more than 6 cards in your hand you must discard cards from your hand until you have 6 cards.

-Your turn is over and the turn passes to the player on your left.
+Your turn is over and the other player begins their turn.

 1. Start a project
 ------------------

-Take a card from your hand and place it _face down_ in front of you and don't show it to any of the other players.
-At any time you can only have 5 projects in front of you.
+Take a card from your hand and place it _face down_ on the board front of you, without showing it to your opponent.
+You can only have 5 projects on your board at any time.

-You may also scrap any of projects you've got in front of you.
-Take the to be scrapped project, turn it face up and place it in the discard pile.
-The workers (if any) are returned back to the worker reserve.
+During your turn you may scrap any of projects you have on your board.
+To scrap a project, turn it face up and place it in the discard pile.
+If there are workers on it they are returned to the worker pool.

 2. Deploy workers
 -----------------

-Every turn you get 2 new workers (3 if you have the Nuclear Power completed).
-You may place these 2 workers on any of the projects you have face down in front of you.
-In any order.
-You can place as many workers on a _face down_ card as you want (even exceeding the Max Workers value).
+Every turn you get 2 new workers (or 3 if you have Nuclear Power completed on your board).
+You may place these workers on any of the projects you have face down in front of you, in any order.
+You can place as many workers on a _face down_ card as you want (even exceeding the Worker Limit).
+Workers can only be assigned to Projects that have not yet been completed.

 Note that you cannot relocate workers.
-Once it's been deployed it stays there.
-Also you cannot 'store' workers, if you have no use for your workers that turn then you simply get less workers that turn.
+Once a worker has been assigned to a project it stays there.
+Also, you cannot keep unused workers.
+If you have no use for new workers on your turn, you must return them to the Worker Pool.

 3. Complete a Project
 ---------------------

-You can complete a project once it's got enough workers to pay for it's flipping up cost.
-After that resolve the effects on the cards.
+You can complete a Project once it has enough workers to pay for its Completion cost.
+To do this, turn the card face up and pay the Completion cost by removing that number of workers from the card.
+After that, resolve the effects on the cards.

 Card Types
 ==========